Just-likely intersections on Hilbert modular surfaces: Background material

 \begin{proof} Without loss of generality, we may replace $D$ with its normalization, and pull back the universal abelian surface to $D$.
 Therefore, we may assume that $D$ is smooth - however, the map $D\rightarrow \cH$ need no longer be an embedding.
 Nevertheless, given any point $x\in D$, we obtain a map of formal schemes $\psi: \widehat{D}_x \rightarrow \widehat{\cH}_x$ (we abuse notation by letting $x$ denote both the point of $D$ and its image in $\cH$).
 Let $f_{D,x} \in \widehat{\cO}_{\cH_{x}}$ denote the defining equation of the image of $\widehat{D}_x$.

 It suffices to prove that if $t_i$ divides $f_{D,x}$ for $i=1$ or $2$, then either $D$ is not generically ordinary, or $\abvar /K(D)$ has extra endomorphisms.
 Without loss of generality, assume $t_1 \mid f_{D,x}$.
-If $\pdiv_{x,1}$ is supersingular, then by the description of the non-ordinary locus in Section \ref{sec:nonordinarylocus}, we see that $\abvar/D$ must non-ordinary.
+If $\pdiv_{x,1}$ is supersingular, then by the description of the non-ordinary locus following Proposition \ref{prop: local co-ords}, we see that $\abvar/D$ must be non-ordinary.
 Therefore, we suppose that $\pdiv_{x,1}$ is ordinary.
 The inclusion of the divisor corresponds to